-For treatment to be effective, both depression and substance use disorders must be treated at the same time.
+Depression, and other mood disorders, frequently co-occur with substance use disorders.
+The relationship is complex; one disorder can fuel the other.
+Either can develop first, and suffering from both conditions complicates diagnosis and treatment.
+For treatment to be effective, both depression and substance use disorders must be treated at the same time through co-occurring treatment programs.
 Untreated dual diagnosis, or treating one condition and not the other, can lead to worsening both disorders and increasing the risk for suicide.

 Mood disorders, like depression, are the most common mental health conditions to co-occur with substance use disorders.
 In many cases, these two conditions are intertwined and can make the other disorder worse.

-Like depression, a substance use disorder (SUD) is a complex illness.
-SUD is characterized by compulsive use, intense drug cravings, a lack of control over using the drug and continuing to use drugs despite harmful consequences in all aspects of life.
+Like depression, a substance use disorder (SUD) is a complex disorder.
+SUD is characterized by compulsive use, intense drug cravings, a lack of control over using the drug, and continuing to use drugs despite harmful consequences in all aspects of life.

 Symptoms of substance use disorders include: